Thank you for a wonderful celebration!

 Outstanding LGBTQIA+ Graduate Award

-This award is given to an exceptional student graduating in the Fall or Winter semester of 2023 (undergraduate or graduate) who self-identifies as a member of the LGBTQIA+ community.
+This award will be given to an exceptional student graduating in the Fall or Winter semester of 2024 (undergraduate or graduate) who self-identifies as a member of the LGBTQIA+ community.
 We seek to recognize a student who has excelled in leadership and academically during their time at Grand Valley.
 We accept both external and self-nominations.

 - Must show impressive participation in extracurricular activities in the GVSU community and/or Grand Rapids community.